Le-foucheur/Typst-VarTable/documentation.typ

 #sym.star For each values of domain except the start and the end.

-The array of one value should look like ```typ (pos1, pos2, "||", content1, content2)```\
+The array of one value should look like ```typ (pos1, pos2, "||", contents1, contents2)```\
 where :
-- pos1 and 2 is ```typ top, center, bottom ``` and pos1 is for the placement of content1 similary for pos2
+- pos1 and 2 is ```typ top, center, bottom ``` and pos1 is for the placement of contents1 similary for pos2
 - ```"||"``` is to precise the value is undefine
-- content1 and 2 is type of content and content1 one is for before the double bar and content2 for after
+- contents1 and 2 is type of contents and contents1 one is for before the double bar and contents2 for after

 *Example :*